PMP Vs. PRINCE2: Which Certification to Choose?June 27, 2021 2022-08-16 7:39

 The certification of choice depends on your job prospects, organizational requirements, and your location.
 PMP® and PRINCE2® both can offer you better skills and boost your earning potential.

 Are you are planning to prepare for PRINCE2® certification?
 Check out the CME’s mock exam series to kickstart your preparation.
 Track your prep progress, get access to study resources and practice tests, discover accredited trainers, and more.
-Register and take up a mock exam for free!
+Register now and take up mock exams for free!